4DITY42001/NumberGuessingApp/README.md

 # NumberGuessingApp
-It's just in the game
+It's just in the guess